liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/02-upgrading-6.2-themes-7.2/07-applying-clay-design-patterns/01-applying-clay-design-patterns-intro.markdown

 </form>
 ```

-The Lunar Resort theme is updated for @product-ver@!
+The Lunar Resort theme is updated for @sharepoint-ver@!